310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% endbubble %}

 {% bubble Hajime sad4 %}
-He always says you’re suffocating and annoying and… Ahhh, I’m sorry, he says things that are hard to say out loud…
+He always says that you’re suffocating and annoying and… Ahhh, I’m sorry, he says things that are hard to say out loud…
 {% endbubble %}

 {% bubble Chiaki sigh %}